acm-uiuc/til/_til/nodejs/update-nodejs.md

 ### Using ```nvm```

-This is my perfered way since its similar to ruby version management.
+This is my preferred way since its similar to ruby version management.
-See [Installing NVM](til.acm.illinois.edu/til/nodejs/install-nvm) for instructions on installing ```nvm```
+See [Installing nvm](til.acm.illinois.edu/til/nodejs/install-nvm) for instructions on installing ```nvm```

 ```
 nvm install VERSION